 In October 2020, GSWC, three other investor-owned water utilities ("IOWUs") operating in California, and the California Water Association ("CWA") filed applications with the CPUC for rehearing on the discontinuation of the WRAM and MCBA, which the CPUC denied in September 2021.
 GSWC, the three other IOWUs and CWA each separately filed a petition with the California Supreme Court ("Court") to review the CPUC's decision revoking prior authorization of the WRAM and MCBA.
 In May 2022, the Court granted the petition for writ of review.
 The Court ordered GSWC, along with the other IOWUs and CWA, to file opening briefs, which were filed on September 1.
 The CPUC's answer to the opening briefs was originally due by November 15 and reply briefs were due by December 15.
-However, as a result of SB 1469, in October 2022 the CPUC filed a motion to dismiss the IOWUs and CWA's petition with the Court, and also requested that the Court suspend the proceeding schedule.
+However, as a result of SB 1469, in October 2022 the CPUC filed a motion to dismiss the IOWUs and CWA's petition with the Court, and also requested that the Court suspend the proceeding schedule until it rules on the motion to dismiss.
+The Court granted the CPUC's request to suspend the proceeding schedule.
 In November 2022, the Supreme Court denied the CPUC's motion to dismiss and established a new proceeding schedule whereby the CPUC filed their answer brief on December 9 and the IOWUs filed their reply brief on January 13, 2023.
 At this time, management cannot predict the final outcome of this matter.